-2. The Superintendent must develop an Administrative Procedure to operationalize the Public Interest Disclosure (Whistleblower Protection) Act and Regulation throughout the District.
+2. The Superintendent maintains an Administrative Procedure to operationalize the Public Interest Disclosure (Whistleblower Protection) Act and Public Interest Disclosure (Whistleblower Protection) Regulation throughout the District.

-2.1.
-The intent of the Administrative Procedures must reinforce the duty of every staff member to report genuine concerns of any wrongdoings as defined in the Act that involve:
+3. The Administrative Procedure shall reinforce the duty of every staff member to report genuine concerns of any wrongdoings as defined in the Act that involve:

-184.108.40.206.
-Substantial and specific danger to the life, health or safety of individuals other than a danger that is inherent in the performance of the duties of functions of an employee, or
+3.2.1.
+Substantial and specific danger to the life, health or safety of individuals other than a danger that is inherent in the performance of the duties or functions of an employee, or

-2.2.
-Day-to-day workplace issues that fall short of “wrongdoings” are to be dealt with using existing Division policies and practices.
+3.3.
+Day-to-day workplace issues that fall short of “wrongdoings” are to be dealt with using existing Division policies and/or procedures.

-2.3.
-The Administrative Procedure must provide assurance that any concerns expressed will be investigated thoroughly and that staff members raising concerns reasonably and responsibly will not be penalized in any way.
+3.4.
+The Administrative Procedure shall provide assurance that any concerns expressed will be investigated thoroughly and that staff members raising concerns reasonably and responsibly shall not be penalized in any way.